 May 1st - Labor Day - (Arbejdernes Kampdag)

 is the international workers’ campaign and festival day and a holiday in many workplaces.

 In many cities, people gather in the early afternoon – sometimes after having walked in procession – for a mixture of

 popular festival, political speeches and entertainment.
-The largest event takes place in the Copenhagen park 'Fælledparken'.
+The largest event takes place in Copenhagen largest park 'Fælledparken'.
 The day has gradually become more of a festival day than a campaign day.